 Weight and Stability

-A sturdy base prevents the patio umbrella from falling over or blowing away.
-Its weight and stability are important safety considerations—a stable base prevents damage to the umbrella and keeps everyone in the vicinity safe.
+An umbrella’s weight and stability are important safety considerations, and a sturdy base will prevent the umbrella from falling over or blowing away.
+A stable base also prevents damage to the umbrella and keeps everyone in the vicinity safe.

-Most cantilever umbrella bases are an extension of the frame, shaped in an X or a T design and made of steel, aluminum, or fiberglass.
+Many cantilever-umbrella bases are an extension of the frame, shaped in an X or a T design and made of steel, aluminum, or fiberglass.
 If it isn’t bolted to the ground, a cantilever umbrella must be paired with a weighted base.
-These bases can be built in, included with the umbrella, or sold separately.
+These bases can be built-in, included with the umbrella, or sold separately.
 They usually take the form of weight bags or hollow plastic bases ready to fill with sand or water.
 Weighted bases can range from 40 pounds to over 100 pounds.

-A wheeled base adds portability to move the umbrella around the yard—have it beside a pool during the day and in an outdoor dining area at dusk.
+A wheeled base adds portability to move the umbrella around the yard.
+You can position it poolside during the day and then push it to an outdoor dining area at dusk.

 The large canopy of a cantilever umbrella makes a statement in an outdoor space.
-These umbrellas combine form and function, protecting users from the sun while also providing a stylish backdrop to warm summer nights.
+These umbrellas combine form and function, protecting users from the sun while also providing a stylish backdrop.

 - Canopy color and design: Canopies come in a wide range of colors and patterns to make the umbrella stand out from or blend in with the surrounding decor.
 Choosing a loud color or a busy pattern will make the umbrella pop, while neutral colors and simple patterns will blend with the outdoor aesthetic.